Want to save money on your car insurance? Find and compare free custom quotes here.

 The factors you can change include:

-- Your credit score: This score is a snapshot of your financial responsibility.
+- Your insurance credit score: This score is a snapshot of your financial responsibility.
 As you pay your bills on time, pay more than what you owe on your credit card and don’t keep a lot of credit cards open or owe them, your credit score will naturally go up over time.
 Insurers reason that you’ll pay your insurance rates on time if you’re financially responsible.

 - Your driving record: You’ll pay less for your car insurance if you have a clean driving record compared to someone who has citations for speeding, not wearing a seat belt, or worse — drunk driving.